Vriezenveen: History

 The German bishop from Münster, Bernhard von Galen, aptly nicknamed Bommen Berend (English: Bombing Bernard), plundered and robbed Twente around the year 1665.
 Vriezenveen was spared until 1665, because it was surrounded by swamp and bog.
 There was only one road to Vriezenveen and it was guarded by troops of the Dutch States Army.
 However, there was a harsh winter in the year 1666, which froze the moors and the surrounding swamp.
 The road to Vriezenveen lay open and in January 1666, 1500 riders of the bishop's army rode into Vriezenveen.
 The village was looted and the houses and the church were set on fire.
 A large number of people were killed and the rest were taken as prisoners.

 The new Vriezenveen was not rebuilt on the Buterweg, along which it had previously lain.
 It was instead rebuilt on a sandy road to the north, the present village street.
 This rebuilding took place at a rapid pace and at the beginning of the 18th century the old Vriezenveen on the Buterweg was a thing of the past.
 Only the old cemetery of this old Vriezenveen has been preserved.
 The village is now characterised by a 6.2-kilometer long built-up village street (from west to east: Hammerweg, Westeinde and Oosteinde) with characteristic facades on the houses.
 The special Engbertsdijksvenen, a partly still living biodiverse raised bog complex with its rare flora and fauna, is a reminder of what the area looked like, before the intensive colonisation of the area by the lord of Almelo and his subjects was set in motion.

+Quite a lot is known about the last magistrate (Dutch: Schout) and first Mayor of Vriezenveen, Jan Kruys, because his detailed diaries from the period 1817-1830 have been preserved.